 UX design, or “user experience” is one, if not the, most important part of development.
-An experienced UX designer will have extensive knowledge in both iOS and Android platforms and should be able to provide advice on what works best for both.
+An experienced UX designer will have extensive knowledge in both iOS and Android platforms.
+They’ll be able to provide advice on what works best for both.

 UX design differs for iOS and Android.
-Both platforms have very distinctive design styles, with Apple opting for a more minimalist design and whereas Android use solid and flat layers, often incorporating bold colours.
+Both platforms have very distinctive design styles.
+Apple opts for a more minimalist design and whereas Android uses solid and flat layers, often incorporating bold colours.

-Button style is also very important for the design in each platform. iOS uses ghost buttons or rounded flat buttons.
+Button style is also very important for the design of each platform. iOS uses ghost buttons or rounded flat buttons.
 In Android, they use flat buttons with a solid colour.

-Each platform also has their own respective typeface style.
+Each platform also has its own respective typeface style.
 Android use Roboto with left alignment, and iOS uses San Francisco which is centred.

 There is one key difference in the navigation between the platforms.
 Android, unlike iOS, has a physical ‘back’ button, which returns the user to the previous screen.
 This is not available on iOS iPhones and therefore designs need to include an arrow on the screen to navigate back or swiping motion.
 This could cause some potential confusion for users of one or the other platform.

 There is a lot to consider when planning, designing and developing a mobile app.
 It’s important to think about the platform you are planning to develop on, and how this can have an overall impact on the app.
-There are guidelines for both iOS and Android which offer some flexibility in terms of font sizes, placement of features, colour schemes and more.
+The guidelines for iOS and Android offer some flexibility in terms of font sizes, placement of features, colour schemes and more.